Professional Installation of Shed Foundations In Michigan

 About Our Gravel Shed Foundations In Michigan

 The majority of the shed foundations we build in MI are crushed stone foundations (also known as gravel foundations.)
 These gravel pads work well for prefab sheds because they provide strong structural support while helping to drain the area around the shed.
-While they are the best option for portable and prefab buildings, if you are looking for foundation for a larger structure, check out our concrete foundation options.
+While they are the best option for portable and prefab buildings, if you are looking for foundation for a larger structure.

 Step 1